 The practice of mindfulness and self-compassion helps us go through and beyond old roles and find a new powerful voice and quiet confidence.
 This research has demonstrated that people higher in self-compassion tend to be able to persist and achieve more in the face of adversity; cope better with challenges like divorce, trauma or chronic pain; are able to change troubling and unhealthy habits and behaviors more easily; and are perceived more positively by their partners.

 Victoria Pawlowski MED., (U.Toronto), RD., R.C.C

-Trained Teachers of Mindful Self-Compassion
+Trained Teacher of Mindful Self-Compassion